Skip to main content

 • Seizures

-Choroid plexus tumors occur in both children and adults, but are more common in children in the first year of life.
-Choroid plexus tumors occur slightly more often in females than males.
-An estimated 1,423 people are living with this tumor in the United States.
+Choroid plexus tumors occur in both children and adults but are more common in children during the first year of life.
+Choroid plexus tumors occur slightly more often in females than in males.
+An estimated 2,340 people are living with this tumor in the United States.

 The first treatment for choroid plexus tumors is surgery, if possible.
-The goal of surgery is to obtain tissue to determine the tumor type and to remove as much tumor as possible without causing more symptoms for the person.
+The goal of surgery is to obtain tissue to determine the tumor type and to remove as much tumor as possible without causing more symptoms.

 Treatments after surgery may include radiation, chemotherapy, or clinical trials.
-Clinical trials, with new chemotherapy, targeted therapy, or immunotherapy drugs, may also be available and can be a possible treatment option.
-Treatments are decided by the patient’s healthcare team based on the patient’s age, remaining tumor after surgery, tumor type, and tumor location.
+Clinical trials test new treatments, such as chemotherapy, targeted therapy, or immunotherapy drugs.
+Treatments are decided by the patient’s health care team based on the patient’s age, remaining tumor after surgery, tumor type, and tumor location.

 Open Clinical Studies for Choroid Plexus Tumors